maida-ai/Research/docs/chat-1.md

 2. **Position Solution 2 as** *Block-local Attention with Lightweight Global Reconstruction* and claim simplicity + strong baselines vs Longformer/BigBird/Perceiver-style bottlenecks. ([arXiv][7])
 3. **State the bet:** *“Dense local, compressive global* outperforms *purely sparse* or *purely linear* approximations at equal compute.”
 Then design experiments that hold FLOPs/memory constant across baselines.

-If you’d like, I can turn this into a one-page **“Related Work & Design Rationale”** section with crisp citations and a figure that situates your method among Compressive/Infini/BigBird/Perceiver families.
+If you'd like, I can turn this into a one-page **“Related Work & Design Rationale”** section with crisp citations and a figure that situates your method among Compressive/Infini/BigBird/Perceiver families.

 [1]: https://arxiv.org/abs/1911.05507?utm_source=chatgpt.com "Compressive Transformers for Long-Range Sequence ..."
 [2]: https://arxiv.org/abs/2404.07143?utm_source=chatgpt.com "Efficient Infinite Context Transformers with Infini-attention"